TypeScript

 any is a type that disables type checking and effectively allows all types to be used.

-can be a useful way to get past errors since it disables type checking
+any can be a useful way to get past errors since it disables type checkingexample: for not using any type

 let num : number ="hi"; // Type 'string' is not assignable to type 'number'.